-- Contact the preceptor immediately and determine what procedures or treatment exist at that site to provide the necessary medical attention. - The students should follow the site protocol to address the issue.
-The student will be responsible for any costs associated with treatment provided by the site. - 3.
-If the site does not have the capability to provide the needed care, the student and preceptor will determine where the nearest emergency clinic is located to provide the appropriate care.
-Any procedures deemed necessary will be at the student's expense. - The Office of Experiential Education shall be informed as soon as possible about all accident situations via phone and documentation in CORE.
+- 1. Contact the preceptor immediately and determine what procedures or treatment exist at that site to provide the necessary medical attention. - 2.
+The student should follow the site protocol to address the issue.
+The student will be responsible for any costs associated with treatment. - 3.
+The Office of Experiential Education shall be informed as soon as possible about all accident situations via phone (260-470-2715) and documentation in CORE.